Overview of configuration options

 Benchmark configuration options

-Each Center for Internet Security (CIS) Benchmark is associated with a set of configuration options.
-You can use the Hiera tool to specify values for the benchmark configuration options.
+Each Center for Internet Security (CIS) Benchmark and each Security Technical Implementation Guide (STIG) is associated with a set of configuration options.
+You can use Hiera to specify values for the benchmark configuration options.

 cem_linux::config: